erviveksoni/raspberrypi-controlled-tello/README.md

 - Power on Raspberry Pi and SSH into it
 - Type `ifconfig` to list the Raspberry Pi network interfaces
 - You should see 2 interfaces `wlan0` and `wlan1` connected to their network respectively
+- In case you don't see an IP address acquired for `wlan1`, then reset the `wlan1` interface using the command `sudo dhclient -v wlan1`